albertcbraun/TextSeekBar/README.md

 It's an Android Studio project with gradle build files.

-There's a lib module (TextSeekBarLib) and a demo module (TextSeekBarDemo) which compiles against the lib module.
+There's a lib module (TextSeekBarLib) and a demo module (TextSeekBarDemo) which depends on the lib module.

-Check out the project from GitHub in Android Studio with the menu command:
+You can check out the project from GitHub in Android Studio using the menu command:

     VCS | Checkout From Version Control | GitHub